timbeiko/solidity-marketplace/README.md

 ### Story
 They can add/remove products to the storefront or change any of the products’ prices.
-They can also withdraw any funds that the store has collected from sales.

-### [TO BE IMPLEMENTED] Try It Out
+### [TODO] Try It Out
 Soon.

+### Story
+They can  withdraw any funds that the store has collected from sales.

+### Try It Out
+As a `storeowner`, visit the homepage (`http://localhost:3000/`).
+Under the name and ID of each store front, the balance will be listed.
+A `storeowner` can use the `Withdraw balance` button to withdraw the total balance of a  storefront.
+After the transaction has confirmed, the balance for that store front will now be 0, and the `storeowner`'s account balance will have been incremented by the total balance of the store.

 ## Shopper Functionality

 ### Story
 A shopper logs into the app.
 The web app does not recognize their address so they are shown the generic shopper application.
 From the main page they can browse all of the storefronts that have been created in the marketplace.
 Clicking on a storefront will take them to a product page.

-### [TO BE IMPLEMENTED] Try It Out
+### Try It Out
-Soon.
+After having created at least one store front, simply visit the homepage (`http://localhost:3000/`) with any account that is neither an `admin` or `storeowner` to see a list of all store fronts with links to each of them.

 ### Story
 They can see a list of products offered by the store, including their price and quantity.
 Shoppers can purchase a product, which will debit their account and send it to the store.
 The quantity of the item in the store’s inventory will be reduced by the appropriate amount.